Zichain: Advisory Board Appointment

 Mr Alexander Borodich Joins Zichain's Advisory Board

 Mr Alexander Borodich is a pioneer in the fields of innovation and blockchain, a venture investor with over 70 projects worldwide, and a digital media strategist.
 He is the founder of Universa Blockchain and VentureClub, Russia's leading crowd investment platform and investor club.
 Alexander is a former Marketing Director at Mail.ru Group.
-His key interests are the internet of things, cloud computing, and smart cities.
-Mr. Borodich holds a Ph.D. from the Moscow State University School of Economics and Mathematics, a Master's Degree in Marketing from Russia's National Research University Higher School of Economics, and an MBA from Stockholm School of Economics.
+His key interests are internet of things, cloud computing, and smart cities.
+Mr Borodich holds PhD from the Moscow State University School of Economics and Mathematics, Master's Degree in Marketing from Russia's National Research University Higher School of Economics, and MBA from Stockholm School of Economics.
 He is an active mentor and a lecturer at the Higher School of Economics.

 Zichain combines the management team's extensive experience in the world of traditional finance with the cutting-edge technology.
 The company is developing four simple and safe products that will allow everyone to successfully invest into cryptocurrencies, track the performance of their investments, and receive the latest crypto market data.